 Does Your School have More than One Sexual Misconduct Policy?

-Last August, new federal regulations went into effect that changed how schools must handle sexual misconduct cases (you can read our many blog posts on those regulations here).
+Two years ago, new federal regulations went into effect that changed how schools must handle sexual misconduct cases (you can read our many blog posts on those regulations here).
 In response to those regulations, many schools developed two parallel tracks to handle sexual misconduct cases; one for cases that fall under the federal regulations, and one for other types of sexual misconduct.
 If you are involved in a sexual misconduct case, it is important to understand which process will apply.

 How Does Your School Define Consent?